JessKaria/ultimate-tic-tac-toe/README.md

 I hard coded the winning combinations for each of the boards and stored them in an array of arrays.
 I would use the index of the array to then check the players choices against these hard-coded winning combinations.
 After testing this logic out I was confident I could scale out the same methodology to build the larger game scenario.

-## Identifying and storing ID cellnumber of the users click
+## Identifying and storing ID cell number of the users click

 The next thing I wanted to achieve was adding event listeners to all the cells and storing their location by ID in an array or player 1 choices and player 2 choices.
 I passed a second parameter into that event listener and used my choices function to then return the cell ID and store it in a global array that I could later use to test against my choices.
 ```